Introduction

 About the Takahashi Ryutaro Collection

-The Takahashi Ryutaro Collection is a contemporary art collection started in earnest by psychiatrist, Takahashi Ryutaro in 1997.
+The Takahashi Ryutaro Collection is a contemporary art collection started in earnest by psychiatrist, Takahashi Ryutaro around 1997.

 Starting from Kusama Yayoi and Goda Sawako, the collection focuses on contemporary Japanese art, and is particularly outstanding in terms of both quality and quantity for its extensive line-up of artists’ works produced since the 1990s.
 Consisting of many early and representative works by artists such as Nara Yoshitomo, Murakami Takashi, Yanobe Kenji, Konoike Tomoko, Aida Makoto, Yamaguchi Akira, Nawa Kohei, Kato Izumi, Miyanaga Aiko, and Ikeda Manabu who are today highly acclaimed figures within the international art scene, more than a hundred works are loaned out annually to various exhibitions both in Japan and overseas.